burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto [n,v] = read_entry(is)
 ```

 The `auto [n,v]` declares two local variables n and v with their types deduced from read_entry() return type.
 This mechanism for giving local names to members of a class object is named a structured binding.
-You can use this mechanism for an arbitarily number of variables.
+You can use this mechanism for an arbitrarily number of variables.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/structured_binding).